amirfrolov/snake-game-py/README.md

 # Snake-game-py

 The classic snake game written with python using the pygame module.
-I done my best to make sure that the time complexity of this progect will be O(1) using the allegedly O(1) access time of the Dict() object in python; used in the file SearchTable.py
+I done my best to make sure that the time complexity of this project will be O(1) using the allegedly O(1) access time of the Dict() object in python; used in the file SearchTable.py

 ## Prerequisites